 Physical health, for example, can play a part in someone’s ability, and confidence, even to leave their home, and they may need encouragement and reassurance just to consider it.
 But a day out– with proper planning – can be a wonderful way to spend quality time together, particularly if your relative spends a lot of time indoors or is unable to travel independently.
 And importantly it can be beneficial to their wellbeing –getting and about can help improve sleep and appetite, and provide valuable exercise, while emotionally it can reduce stress and anxiety and lift spirits.

 A key thing to do is to plan the day out around your loved one.
 In the case of those with dementia, this means organising the event for your relative as they are now, not as they were pre-dementia, and taking into account that there will be an increased need for support, supervision and specific practical adjustments to be made.
 For both elderly relatives and those with dementia, it’s also important to involve them in the planning of an outing wherever you can.
 This means asking them what they would like to do and not deciding for them; maintaining choice where possible in someone’s life is incredibly important for confidence and a sense of independence.
-The growing popularity of live-in care, where carers move in to a care recipient’s home to provide 24-7 support, has this remit of enablement and dignity at its core - and any day out should also reflect this.
+The growing popularity of live-in care and live-in dementia care, where carers move in to a care recipient’s home to provide 24-7 support, has this remit of enablement and dignity at its core – and any day out should also reflect this.
 Involving people with dementia in the process of organising a day out as far as possible can also help to reduce anxiety caused by leaving the home and breaking with familiar routines.